-4) With the stabilizer held firmly in place, use a pen and draw lines onto the stabilizer where it and the fuselage sides meet.
+4) With the horizontal stabilizer centered and held firmly in place, temporarily install the vertical stabilizer and use a pen to draw lines onto the stabilizer where it and the fuselage sides meet.
 Do this on both the right and left sides and top and bottom of the stabilizer.